olegz/tez-samples/README.md

-spark-on-tez
+Tez Samples
 ============

-Tez port for Spark API
+Samples for using Apache Tez